yagoferrer/map-tools/README.md

 }
 ```

-GMapsPlus gives you freedom.
+GMPlus.js gives you freedom.
 Once instantiated you can access directly like this:

 ```javascript
 GMP.maps.myMap.instance